teamOSTAP/OSARI/README.md

 **ssd**: Stop Signal Distance (relative to starting line) if the trial was a stop trial (NaN for go trials).

 ## Analysing the data
 There are currently two ways to analyse the data you collect using OSARI.
 First, OSTAP provides the [Batch Analysis of Stop-signal Task Data (BASTD)](https://github.com/teamOSTAP/BASTD), which exists as a separate repository in our GitHub.
-Second, users may also analyse task performance using the Dynamic Models of Choice (DMC) R system, which can be accessed at: osf.io/tw46u/.
+Second, users may also analyse task performance using the [Dynamic Models of Choice (DMC) R system](osf.io/tw46u/).
 Please see the manuscript for further information.

 # Thanks for using OSARI!!